lukasbuenger/immutable-treeutils/README.md

 * `rootPath` - The path to the substate of your [ImmutableJS](http://facebook.github.io/immutable-js/) state that represents the root node of your tree.
 Default: `Immutable.Seq()`.
 * `idKey` - The name of the key that points at unique identifiers of all nodes in your tree .
 Default: `'id'`.
 * `childNodesKey` - The name of the key at which child nodes can be found.
 Default: `'childNodes'`.
+* `noneValue` - The value that will get returned if a query doesn't return any results.
+Default: `undefined`.

 ###### Returns:
 * A new `TreeUtils` object